-NTP-A143 Create an E-Series Hub-and-Spoke Ethernet Configuration et configuration, which is on endpoint.
-It does not 1000-2/E1000-2-G) must es.
-Complete the "DLP-A60 Log into CTC" task on page 17-66 at the hub node (the common endpoint).
-If you are already logged in, continue with Step 2.
-Complete the "DLP-A99 Determine Available VLANs" task on page 17-99 to verify that sufficient VLAN capacity is available.
-(You will create a VLAN during each circuit creation task.)
-Verify that the Ethernet card that will carry the hub-and-spoke circuit is provisioned for Single-card EtherSwitch Group.
-See the "DLP-A246 Provision E-Series Ethernet Card Mode" task on page 19-28.
-Provision and enable the Ethernet ports.
-See "DLP-A220 Provision E-Series Ethernet Ports" task on page 19-13.
-Log into a spoke endpoint node and repeat Steps 3 through 5 for the destination Ethernet card.
-You only need to verify that the hub node is provisioned for single-card EtherSwitch once. nd up to 48 characters want the ability to create ne to the circuit. • • • ne to the circuit.

-• Protected Drops-Leave the default unchanged (unchecked).
+- Step 1 Complete the "DLP-A60 Log into CTC" task on page 17-61 at the hub node (the common endpoint).
+If you are already logged in, continue with Step 2. - Step 2 Complete the "DLP-A99 Determine Available VLANs" task on page 17-95 to verify that sufficient VLAN capacity is available.
+(You will create a VLAN during each circuit creation task.) - Step 3 Display the node view. - Step 4 Verify that the Ethernet card that will carry the hub-and-spoke circuit is provisioned for Single-card EtherSwitch Group.
+See the "DLP-A246 Provision E-Series Ethernet Card Mode" task on page 19-28. - Step 5 Provision and enable the Ethernet ports.
+See "DLP-A220 Provision E-Series Ethernet Ports" task on page 19-13. - Step 6 Log into a spoke endpoint node and repeat Steps 3 through 5 for the destination Ethernet card.
+You only need to verify that the hub node is provisioned for single-card EtherSwitch once. - Step 7 Click the Circuits tab and click Create. - Step 8 In the Create Circuits dialog box, complete the following fields: - Circuit Type-Choose STS. - Number of Circuits-Leave the default unchanged (1). - Auto-ranged-Unavailable. - Step 9 Click Next. - Step 10 Define the circuit attributes: - Name-Assign a name to the circuit.
+The name can be alphanumeric and up to 48 characters (including spaces).
+Circuit names should be 43 characters or less if you want the ability to create monitor circuits.
+If you leave the field blank, CTC assigns a default name to the circuit. - Size-Choose the circuit size. - Bidirectional-Leave the default unchanged (checked).

-- Step 11 If the circuit will be routed on a path protection, complete the "DLP-A218 Provision Path Protection Selectors" task on page 19-12. - Step 12 Click Next. - Step 13 Provision the circuit source: - a.
+- Create cross-connects only (TL1-like)-Uncheck this box; it does not apply to Ethernet circuits. - State-The circuit is in service (default). - Apply to drop ports-Uncheck this box; states cannot be applied to E-Series ports. - Protected Drops-Leave the default unchanged (unchecked). - Step 11 If the circuit will be routed on a path protection configuration, complete the "DLP-A218 Provision Path Protection Selectors" task on page 19-12. - Step 12 Click Next. - Step 13 Provision the circuit source: - a.
 From the Node drop-down list, choose the hub node. - b.
 From the Slot drop-down list, choose the Ethernet card where you enabled the single-card EtherSwitch. - Step 14 Click Next. - Step 15 Provision the circuit destination: - a.
 From the Node drop-down list, choose an EtherSwitch circuit endpoint node. - b.
 From the Slot drop-down list, choose the Ethernet card where you enabled the single-card EtherSwitch. - Step 16 Click Next. - Step 17 Review the VLANs listed in the Available VLANs list.
 If the VLAN you want to use appears, continue with Step 19.
 If you need to create a new VLAN, complete the following steps: - a.
 Click the New VLAN button. - b.
 In the Define New VLAN dialog box, complete the following: - VLAN Name-Assign an easily identifiable name to your VLAN. - VLAN ID-Assign a VLAN ID.
 The VLAN ID should be the next available number between 2 and 4093 that is not already assigned to an existing VLAN.
 Each ONS 15454 network supports a maximum of 509 user-provisionable VLANs. - Topology Host-Choose the topology host ID from the drop-down list. - c.
 Click OK.